vipi-n/swe-101/hld/apigateway.md

 ```

 > **Security note:** The admin interface MUST be on a separate listener/port and locked down to the operations network — never expose `/admin/*` on the public internet.

+> **The pattern in one line:** **client → `api.example.com/<path>` → gateway matches `<path>` against its route table → forwards to the corresponding internal `service:port`.** The gateway doesn't invent these endpoints — it re-publishes whatever the backend services already implement, unified under one hostname and one auth/rate-limit policy.
+Clients only ever see `api.example.com`; the internal `user-service:8080` / `order-service:8081` hosts are private and never directly reachable from the internet.

 ---